tl-its-umich-edu/kartograafr/README.md

 Within your instance of Canvas, do the following:

-1. Create an API access token.
+1. Create and record an API access token.
 1. Record the base URL of the Canvas API.
-1. Create an outcome for ArcGIS and record its ID number.
+1. Create an outcome for ArcGIS, and record its ID number.
 1. Create a kartograafr configuration course and record its ID number.
     1. Within the new configuration course, create a page named `course-ids`.
     1. Add to the page the URLs of courses to be processed (they will appear as links on the page).